matssson/XyJax-v3/README.md

 <script>
   MathJax = {
     loader: {
-      load: ['[custom]/xypic.js'],
+      load: ['[xypic]'],
-      paths: {custom: '.'}  // specify the path where xypic.js is located.
+      paths: {xypic: './xypic'}   // specify the path where xypic.js is located (without .js).
                                   // This example assumes that xypic.js is in the same place as html.
     },
     tex: {
       packages: {'[+]': ['xypic']}